argoproj-labs/argocd-agent/hack/demo-env/README.md

 You will need `vcluster` in your `$PATH`, and the current kubeconfig context must be configured to connect to your cluster as a cluster admin.

+Please note: The script requires `vcluster` version 0.20-beta4 or newer to function correctly.

 ## Details

 ### Endpoints